How pods get addresses, how ipamd manages them, and the ENI limits that break clusters at the worst possible moment

 AWS services can’t route to pod IPs.
 ALBs and NLBs work with VPC IPs.
 Getting traffic from a load balancer into a pod through an overlay requires a NodePort hop through kube-proxy’s iptables chains.
 Extra latency, extra failure surface, source IP lost at the first NAT.

-The upside is real.
 So is the cost.

 That’s the trade AWS made.
 VPC visibility in exchange for IP pressure.
-Everything that follows in this post — ipamd, the warm pool, ENI limits, prefix delegation — is the engineering that manages that pressur
+Everything that follows in this post — ipamd, the warm pool, ENI limits, prefix delegation — is the engineering that manages that pressure.

 Section 2 — ipamd: the daemon that runs before your pod does